dan-mcm/cnc-db/README.md

 ## Table Schema

 The following is an overview of the tables setup for use with this DB.
+You may wish to enable UTF 8 encoding with `SET client_encoding TO 'UTF8';`

 ### **matches** table